 Here we see, again, the inappropriate use of the word ‘artificial’ as cochineal extract IS an artificial coloring.
 What the company means is synthetic dyes.

 Although the reports of allergic reaction to these extracts are real, opponents and fear mongers, in their usual disingenuous way, wrongly report that “crushed up beetles” are being added to food, which is far from the truth, and a bit ridiculous.

 What was the first food to which color was officially added in the U.S.?

 Most likely, butter.
-Coloration of dairy products in general was the first to be subject to governmental regulation.
+The coloration of dairy products, in general, was the first to be subject to governmental regulation.
 Butter does not always come out the same color.
-Due to the cow's feed butter color changes from winter to summer.
-In the winter, when the cow's eat dried grains, the color will tend to be a pale yellow, while in the summer, when they eat green grasses, it will be a deep yellow.
-Margarine, on the other hand, is always a pale, bland, white, unless color is added.
-You may have guessed, and rightly, that the summer butter (actually "spring butter") has a better flavor.
-So coloring added to butter makes all butter look like spring butter, even though all butter is not created equal.8
+Due to the cow’s feed butter color changes from winter to summer.
+In the winter, when the cow’s eat dried grains, the color will tend to be a pale yellow, while in the summer, when they eat green grasses, it will be a deep yellow.
+Margarine, on the other hand, is always a pale, bland, white, unless a color is added.
+You may have guessed, and rightly, that the summer butter (actually “spring butter”) has a better flavor.
+So coloring added to butter makes all butter look like spring butter, even though all butter is not created equal.

 An annatto color (see achiote) is added to butter to give a consistent product, and most of us expect a deeper yellow color.
 When yellow color was added to margarine, then called oleomargarine (some people still call margarine oleo), the dairy industry was threatened as margarine then became indistinguishable from butter to most consumers.
 The butter industry charged that colored margarine was nothing more than a way to defraud consumers by disguising the margarine as butter (this was not the only charge..safety and sanitation was also challenged).
 Thus began one of the most telling examples of the power and importance of added colorings in foods.